boazbk/tcs/lec_03_computation.md

 the _threshold function corresponding to $w,t$_ is the function
 $T_{w,t}:\{0,1\}^k \rightarrow \{0,1\}$ that maps $x\in \{0,1\}^k$ to $1$ if and only if $\sum_{i=0}^{k-1} w_i x_i \geq t$.
 For example, the threshold function $T_{w,t}$ corresponding to $w=(1,1,1,1,1)$ and $t=3$ is simply the majority function $MAJ_5$ on $\{0,1\}^5$.
 Threshold gates can be thought of as an approximation for    _neuron cells_ that make up the core of human and animal brains.
-To a first approximation, a neuron has $k$ inputs and a single output and the neurons  "fires" or "turns on" its output when those signals pass some threshold.
+To a first approximation, a neuron has $k$ inputs and a single output, and the neurons  "fires" or "turns on" its output when those signals pass some threshold.

 Many machine learning algorithms use _artificial neural networks_ whose purpose is not to imitate biology but rather to perform some computational tasks, and hence are not restricted to threshold or other biologically-inspired gates.
 Generally, a neural network is often described as operating on signals that are real numbers, rather than $0/1$ values, and where the output of a gate on inputs $x_0,\ldots,x_{k-1}$ is obtained by applying $f(\sum_i w_i x_i)$ where $f:\R \rightarrow \R$ is an an [activation function](https://goo.gl/p9izfA) such as rectified linear unit (ReLU), Sigmoid, or many others (see [activationfunctionsfig](){.ref}).